AnonyMouse97/how_to_deploy_docker_apache_to_heroku/README.md

 Now that your library is installed, we can configure it.

 Create a file named .env at the root of your index.php.
-(This is where we will declare our environment variables for development)
+This is where we will declare our environment variables for development.

 Create a `.gitignore` at the root of your project and add this :
 ```